Mount Your Weather Station Sensors: 9 Most Effective Ways

 However, you might need help from professionals to mount the sensors.
 Besides, its routine maintenance might become a problem for you as it is mounted at a very high point.

 - The weather station sensors will be free from obstruction

 - It prevents other people from manually tempering your device

 - Not easy to install and might need professional help.

 - Routine maintenance will be difficult.

-If your property includes an open place which is away from houses, roads, trees and other obstructions, then it’s an ideal place for mounting weather sensors as it will provide more accurate information.
+If your property includes an open place that is away from houses, roads, trees and other obstructions, then it’s an ideal place for mounting weather sensors as it will provide more accurate information.

 However, you shouldn’t let the sensors come in touch with the ground so as to prevent damage to the weather station.